diogok/geof/README.md

 - output.topo.mpack.gz to create a compressed TopoJSON in MsgPack binary file
 - output.topo.mpack.xz to create a more compressed TopoJSON in MsgPack binary file

-If filename is "-" (ex.: javar -jar geof.jar -.json.gz -.shp) it will use standart in for input or standart out for output.
+If filename is "-" (ex.: javar -jar geof.jar -.json.gz -.shp) it will use stdin for input or stdout for output.

 When converting to shapefile, beware of the limitation of only a single geometry type per shapefile, column name size, column content limit and such.